 Officials at the University Wisconsin-Madison say commemorative bricks will continue to be displayed near Camp Randall stadium.

-The Thursday evening announcement follows an uproar from fans, who expressed their frustration about the possibility of the bricks being removed from the football stadium.
+The Thursday evening announcement follows an uproar from fans, who feared the bricks would be removed from the football stadium.

 For three decades, donors to athletics at UW-Madison have purchased personalized bricks, which line a walkway outside of Camp Randall.